 Keep rules in your repo so the whole team benefits from the same guidelines.

-For rules that are personal preferences (not team standards), consider using skills instead.
+For most common types of rules, consider using skills instead.
 Skills give you more control over when and how they’re applied.